Frequently Asked Questions

 There are three mains types of gifts you can incorporate into your Will:

-For more information on types of gifts, download our Jargon Buster.
+For more information on types of gifts, download our Gifts in Wills Information Pack.

 The Scottish Wildlife Trust benefits most from gifts that are left with no restriction, allowing us to use the money where it is needed most when it becomes available.
 Nevertheless, we would welcome the opportunity to discuss your wildlife interests, which will be taken into consideration alongside current conservation priorities at the time your gift is received.